orangeduck/mpc/README.md

 mpc_auto_delete(parsers);
 ```

 This gets especially visible when you are working with many parsers at once.
+Mixed declaration can also be done by first generating an `mpc_auto_parsers_t *` struct and filling it with `mpc_parser_t *` structs.

 * * *